 A certified personal trainer may be just what you need to kickstart your exercise program.
-Not only can he or she offer guidance on proper form and safe exercise, personal trainers can motivate you to reach your fitness goals.
+Not only can he or she offer guidance on proper form and safe exercise, but personal trainers can also motivate you to reach your fitness goals.
 Your first visit with a trainer may feel intimidating.
 Knowing what to expect and making the right preparations will ease your nerves and help you get the most out of your sessions.

 Know your history.